 The number of hops within a single time window Nhop is defined as

-Nhop=minNhops,effect,Nhop,max
+Nhop=minNhops,effect,N3iLper-hop,i,j,Nhop,max

 where

-- Nhop,max is the maximum number of Rx hops signaled UE via dl-PRS-MeasurementWithRxFH-RRC-Connected,
+- Nhop,max is the maximum number of Rx hops as reported by UE in maximumFH-Hops via NR-DL-PRS-ProcessingCapability as specified in [34] for positioning frequency layer i ,

+- N3i is indicated via UE capability processingPRS-SymbolsDurationN3-r18 for positioning frequency layer i

-- Nhops,effect is the effective number of Rx hops within a single time window,
+- Nhops,effect,i,j is the effective number of Rx hops within a single time window occasion j,

-- Nhops,effect=2*NrepPRS, if Nhopsslot = 2,
+- Nhops,effect,i,j=2*NrepPRS, if Nhopsslot = 2,

-- Nhops,effect=NrepPRS, if Nhopsslot = 1,
+- Nhops,effect,i,j=NrepPRS, if Nhopsslot = 1,

-- Nhops,effect=NrepPRS, if Nhopsslot = 1/2 and MrepPRS >1,
+- Nhops,effect,i,j=NrepPRS, if Nhopsslot = 1/2 and MrepPRS >1,

-- Nhops,effect=NrepPRS-12+1, if Nhopsslot = 1/2 and MrepPRS =1,
+- Nhops,effect,i,j=NrepPRS-12+1, if Nhopsslot = 1/2 and MrepPRS =1,

-- where NrepPRS is the number of PRS repetitions within a single time window excluding the retuning times, MrepPRS is the PRS repetition interval configured by dl-PRS-ResourceTimeGap, Nhopsslot is the applicable number of hops per slot as defined in Table 5.6A.5.6-1.
+- where NrepPRS is the number of inter-slot PRS repetitions within a single time window, which are unmuted and fully or partially overlapped with the sampling duration within each hop.
+MrepPRS is the PRS repetition interval configured by dl-PRS-ResourceTimeGap, Nhopsslot is the applicable number of hops per slot as defined in Table 5.6A.5.6-1.

 The measurement period requirement with the above modifications applies provided all PRS resources in each PFL have the same number of PRS repetitions NrepPRS within a time window instance and the same PRS repetition interval MrepPRS, otherwise the measurement period can be longer.

+UE shall be able to measure PRS resources with multiple hops at least over the BW of BWtotal defined as

+BWtotal=minBWPRS,Nhop*BWper-hop-Nhop-1*BWoverlap

+where

+BWPRS is the minimum among

+- configured PRS BW, and

+- UE capability of maximum PRS BW across all hops indicated via maximumPRS-BandwidthAcrossAllHopsFR1-r18 or maximumPRS-BandwidthAcrossAllHopsFR2-r18 as specified in [34], and

+- total BW of all hops requested by LMF via nr-DL-PRS-RxHoppingTotalBandwidth-r18.as specified in [34]

+Nhop,i,j is number of hops within a single time window as define above

+BWper-hop is the UE capability on PRS BW per hop indicated via supportedBandwidthPRS-r16 as specified in [34].

+BWoverlap is the UE capability on BW of the overlapping RB indicated via numOfOverlappingPRB-r18 as specified in [34].

 <End of Change 4>